-Discount Generally, asking prices in ads posted for sale are negotiable.
-Discount is the amount the seller or developer is willing to deduct from the posted selling price if the transaction will be in cash or equivalent.
+Generally, asking prices in ads posted for sale are negotiable.
+Discount is the amount Discount the seller or developer is willing to deduct from the posted selling price if the transaction will be in cash or equivalent.

-Risk premium The return in excess of the risk-free rate of return that an investment is expected to yield.
+The return in excess of the risk-free rate of return that an investment is expected to Risk premium profit margin commercial breed and genetic merit farmgate prices